datarail/msda/README.md

 ```
 df = preprocssing.pd_import([data_file1, data_file2], meta_df)
 ```
-The next exampe shows how principal component analysis or hierarchichal clustering of the dataset can be done.
+The next example shows how principal component analysis or hierarchichal clustering of the dataset can be done.
 ```
 from msda import clustering
 clustering.pca(df, meta_df, num_components=2, label=None, output_file='figure.png')
 clustering.hierarchical_clustering(df, output_file='figure.png')
 ```
 If the metadata file contains additional columns with categorical information about the samples, then the PCA plots can also depict the categories using different colors.
-In order to do so, simply pass the name of the column in the metadat file to the argument 'label'.
+In order to do so, simply pass the name of the column in the metadata file to the argument 'label'.
 ```
 clustering.pca(df, meta_df, num_components=2, label='tumor_subtype', output_file)
 ```

 Mass-spec based proteomics measurements provide relative intensity measurements for each protein i.e intensities for a given protein can be compared between samples, but intensities between proteins cannot be comapred.
-Intensity based absolute quantifcation (iBAQ) is a  normaliation methods that enables comparison acrros proteins.
-The example below show hot to map the dataset onto iBAQ space.
+Intensity based absolute quantifcation (iBAQ) is a  normaliation methods that enables comparison across proteins.
+The example below show how to map the dataset onto iBAQ space.
 ```
 from msda import ups2_calibration as uc
 df_ibaq = uc.compute_ibaq_dataset(df, organism='human', meta_df)